-Serbia: Gazprom and Russia push Serbian gov to fulfill energy agreement details31.
-October 2014. / News Serbia Energy
+Serbia: Gazprom and Russia push Serbian gov to fulfill energy agreement details, News Serbia Energy

 The Russian starting point was that the energy agreement with Serbia could not be changed and Russia believed that there was a series of problems with the Serbian company NIS.
 Gazprom privatized the Serbian Oil Industry as part of the interstate energy agreement which also included gas company Srbijagas and project of South Stream.

 “We are starting from the immutability of the agreement.
 There are many other nuances, problems.
 In July, our president (Vladimir Putin) discussed this problem with the Serbian President Tomislav Nikolic, and this consideration is still ongoing”, said Yuri Ushakov from Russian president office.

 He added that the issue of the indebtedness of a series of Serbian state companies towards NIS was still unsolved.
 Interfaks states that the total sum of this debt amounts to more than 530 million euros, and that, in August 2013, the Serbian Government made the decision on tightening the tax obligations regime for NIS.

 “We reckon that this is a violation of the intergovernmental agreement, which envisages that the tax burden conditions must not jeopardize the financial position of NIS “, said Ushakov.